LiamMorrow/OrgnalR/README.md

 It allows your SignalR servers to scale out with all the capacity of Orleans grains.

 This is an alternative to the Redis backplane.
 Inspiration was taken from the original Orleans backplane, [SignalR.Orleans](https://github.com/OrleansContrib/SignalR.Orleans).
-I'm very grateful for its existence, however I ran into hard to debug issues with the orleans streams that I was unable to resolve.
+OrgnalR came about due to running into hard to debug issues with orleans streams that seemed unresolvable without a complete rewrite, however major props to the writers of the original library.

 ## Getting started